4.3: Invasive Physiological Research Methods

 Figure 5.
 A lab rat with a brain implant that was used to record neuronal activity while the rat performed a particular task (vibration discrimination in this case).
 In this picture, a scientist feeds the rat apple juice through a pipette.

 In addition to manipulating brain function by damaging or stimulating brain regions, researchers learn about brain function by implanting recording devices directly in animal brains to ‘listen in’ on brain activity.
 The animal undergoes a stereotaxic surgery wherein a recording device or electrode is inserted into a target area then fixed into position on the skull (see Figure 5).
 Different types of invasive electrophysiological recording include: intracellular unit recording, wherein a microelectrode is inserted into a single neuron to measure its electrical activity; extracellular recordings that pick up the firing of one nearby neuron (single unit recording) or several adjacent neurons (multiunit recording); and invasive electroencephalography (EEG), wherein a large electrode picks up the electrical brain activity of a large swath of nearby neurons.
-These electrodes can pick up neural activity while the animal is performing some task and provide insight into links between neural activity and behavior.
+These electrodes detect neural activity as the animal performs tasks, providing insight into the relationship between neural activity and behavior.

-Directly recording from within human brains for research is uncommon because it’s not justifiable to invasively cut open the skull solely for research.
-However, some patients who are already undergoing surgery for medical procedures, such as treatments of Parkinson’s disease or epilepsy, might have electrodes placed directly on or in their brains.
+Directly recording from within human brains for research is rare, as invasively opening the skull cannot be ethically justified for research purposes alone.
+However, some patients who are already undergoing surgery for medical procedures, such as treatments for Parkinson’s disease or epilepsy, might have electrodes placed directly on or in their brains.
 They occasionally participate in research.
-Such intracranial (meaning within the skull) electroencephalography (iEEG) or Electrocorticography (ECoG) is a valuable research tool because these direct recordings offer especially clear and precise signals from the brain.
+Such intracranial (meaning within the skull) electroencephalography (iEEG) or Electrocorticography (ECoG) is a valuable research tool because these direct recordings offer exceptionally clear and precise signals from the brain.
 However, these patients are rare, and the placement of electrodes is determined by the neurosurgeon and medical needs rather than the research question.

 definition